lgg6bentley/nova-farm/README.md

 🌱 NovaFarm is a demonstration of how a modern agricultural business in Nova Scotia can establish its online presence using React.
 This project showcases best practices for creating a scalable, professional, and responsive company website.
-Features

 ✅ Homepage – A welcoming introduction with dynamic content ✅ About Us – Company mission, history, and vision
-✅ Services – Farming techniques, sustainable agriculture, and produce information ✅ Investors Page – Insights for potential stakeholders and market trends ✅ Contact Form – Customers and partners can reach out easily ✅ Sidebar Navigation – Smooth, user-friendly interface Tech Stack
+✅ Services – Farming techniques, sustainable agriculture, and produce information ✅ Investors Page – Insights for potential stakeholders and market trends ✅ Contact Form – Customers and partners can reach out easily ✅ Sidebar Navigation – Smooth, user-friendly interface

+Tech Stack
 - React (Frontend framework)
 - React Router (Page navigation)